 Fabricate anything.
 These will show up when references are taken and your offer is likely to be retracted.

 Exclude personal interests, such as hobbies, travel and volunteer work.
-Employers will want to know what makes you tick and personal interests paint a picture of your character and whether you’d be a good cultural fit.
+Employers will want to know what makes you tick and personal interests paint a picture of your character and whether you’d be a good fit for the team.

 Feel the need to include references.
 If you’re struggling with space, state that references are available on request.